Watermarking images: is worth it in photography?

 There are many tools available, like Watermarquee, to help you design a watermark for your photos.
 Watermarquee is web-based, so it means that you don’t have to download and install any programs.

 It also has a free version that you can use if you’re just starting out with watermarking images.
+Sign up to pro version for unlimited watermarking.

 What are Some Watermarking Examples?